ivanserg0692/ivanserg0692/README.md

 ivanserg0692/ivanserg0692 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Now I am Senior web developer on PHP.
-And I love developing an aplliction backend.
+And I love developing an apllictaion backend.

 Since 2022 year I have expereince of 4 year the commercial web development.
 I began my way with bitrix Framework.